Mike Roberts (baseball): Early life and career

 Roberts attended Dobyns-Bennett High School in Kingsport, Tennessee, and the University of North Carolina at Chapel Hill.
 At North Carolina, he played college baseball for the North Carolina Tar Heels baseball team as a catcher.
 A member of the Tar Heels from 1970 through 1972, Roberts was named All-Atlantic Coast Conference in all three seasons.

 The Kansas City Royals selected Roberts in the 34th round of the 1972 MLB Draft.
 He played for the Royals' organization in Minor League Baseball in 1972 for the Billings Mustangs of the Rookie-level Pioneer League, and in 1973 for the Waterloo Royals of the Class A Midwest League.

 Roberts became the head coach of the Tar Heels in 1978, and held the position through 1998.
 Roberts then coached for the UNC Asheville Bulldogs for one season.

 In 1984 and again in 2000, Roberts managed the Wareham Gatemen, a collegiate summer baseball team in the prestigious Cape Cod Baseball League (CCBL).
 In 2004, he returned to the CCBL to become manager of the Cotuit Kettleers.
 Roberts has led the Kettleers to league championship titles in 2010, 2013, and 2019, and has managed several future major leaguers at Cotuit such as Yan Gomes, Charlie Blackmon, and Bradley Zimmer.

+On October 28, 2025, Roberts was announced as the head coach of the Grand Lake Mariners.
+The Mariners are based in Celina, Ohio, and participate in the Great Lakes Summer Collegiate League.